tenshi142/voxel3D/README.md

 # description
-A voxel 3D Engine using OpenGL with C++ to generate a simple voxel terrain. (currently in development)
+A voxel 3D Engine using OpenGL with C++ to generate a simple voxel terrain. (currently in development) By exploring about the terrain generation algorithms such as Perlin Noise.

 # Controls
 W - Move Forward